 The other group of vulnerable workers in Sayaxché consisted of migrant workers brought in from rural impoverished areas.
 These workers were typically hired by labor contractors, some of whom deceived them about their conditions of work and charged them up-front recruitment fees and deductions of up to 20 percent of their pay.
 Furthermore, migrant workers were generally hired on one- to three-month contracts; during the entire duration of their contracts, they did not leave the plantations on which they were housed.
 Reports indicated that workers were not paid if they left their employment before their contracts were finished.
-Many of these migrant workers' identity documents were retained, which prevented them from leaving or filing legal complaints against their employers.
-533
+Many of these migrant workers' identity documents were retained, which prevented them from filing legal complaints against their employers.471

 Verité researchers found a number of indicators of human trafficking in Guatemala's palm sector.
 Indicators of lack of consent included induced indebtedness, deception or false promises about types and terms of work, withholding and non-payment of wages, and retention of identity documents or other valuable personal possessions.
-Indicators of menace of penalty included physical violence against workers or family or close associates, sexual violence, imprisonment or other physical confinement, dismissal from current employment, exclusion from future employment, exclusion from community and social life, deprivation of food, shelter or other necessities, and shifts to even worse working conditions.534 http://www.verite.org/sites/default/files/images/RiskAnalysisGuatemalanPalmOilSector.pdf
+Indicators of menace of penalty included physical violence against workers or family or close associates, sexual violence, imprisonment or other physical confinement, dismissal from current employment, exclusion from future employment, exclusion from community and social life, deprivation of food, shelter or other necessities, and shifts to even worse working conditions.
+472